 Malta under pressure

-- The island is struggling to manage incoming migrants
+- The island has long been struggling to manage incoming migrants

 Malta is a compact archipelago in the Mediterranean Sea, 80 km from Sicily, 333 km from Libya and 284 km from Tunisia.
 It had a long list of rulers, including the Phoenicians, the Byzantines, the Arabs and later the French under Napoleon and finally the British.
 The island gained independence in 1964, and in 2004 it joined the European Union.

 In recent years, the smallest EU member state, with a population of less than half a million, has seen the greatest economic growth on the entire continent.
 Still, it has no motorways or railways, and its infrastructure does not reflect the country’s newfound prosperity.
 Malta relies heavily on trade with foreign countries (financial services), on the manufacturing sector (textiles and electronics) and on tourism.
 The country is also Europe’s main online betting hub, a sector that kept the economy afloat during the pandemic.

 Malta, the smallest EU member state, has seen the greatest economic growth on the continent over recent years.